You live the urban life in an apartment but would nonetheless love to make your own compost?

 How to make an apartment composter

 Mainstream vermicomposting units can run quite expensive.
-It is perfectly possible to make your own yourself.
+It is perfectly possible to make your own yourself instead.

-- 5 identical containers, that can fit on top of each other if possible,
+- 5 identical containers, that stack on top of each other if possible,

 - wire mesh,

 - a blade or retractable knife,

 - manure or compost worms,

 - and a bit of green plant matter collected from a nearby field or park.

 Simple plastic bins are great to start, or you can also ask fishmongers or supermarkets for Styrofoam boxes that are used to package food for instance.